nyuvis/patient-viz/spec.md

         },
         …
       ],
-      <"weight">: 0.75 // an associated weight to the event (shown as circle)
+      <"weight">: 0.75, // an associated weight to the event (shown as circle)
+      <"cost">: 103.12 // associated cost
     },
     …
   ],